DevExpress-Examples/reporting-blazor-email-report/README.md

 ### Email Service

 > [!WARNING]
-> In this example, we specify credentials for the authenticate to a SMTP server.
+> In this example, we specify credentials for the authentication to a SMTP server.
 In production, we recommend that you use [secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows) to store sensitive information.

 A click on the **Send** button in the **Send Email** window triggers the server-side [`EmailService.SendEmailAsync`](BlazorReportViewer/Services/EmailService.cs) method.
 This method exports a report to the specified format, and emails the resulting report according to the specified email sending settings.